Airbus A320neo family

-The Airbus A320neo family is a development of the A320 family of narrow-body airliners produced by Airbus.
+The Airbus A320neo family is an incremental development of the A320 family of narrow-body airliners produced by Airbus.

-The A320neo family (neo being Greek for "new", as well as an initialism for "new engine option") is based on the previous A319, A320 and A321 (enhanced variant), which was then renamed A320ceo, for "current engine option".
+The A320neo family (neo being Greek for "new", as well as an acronym for "new engine option") is based on the enhanced variant of the previous generation A319, A320, and A321, which was then retroactively renamed the A320ceo family (ceo being an acronym for "current engine option").

-Re-engined with CFM LEAP or Pratt & Whitney GTF engines and fitted with sharklets as standard, it is 15% to 20% more fuel efficient than prior models, retroactively renamed the A320ceo (current engine option).
+Re-engined with CFM International LEAP or Pratt & Whitney PW1000G engines and fitted with sharklet wingtip devices as standard, the A320neo is 15% to 20% more fuel efficient than previous models, the A320ceo.

 It was launched on 1 December 2010, made its first flight on 25 September 2014 and was introduced by Lufthansa on 25 January 2016.

-By 2019, the A320neo had a 60% market share against the competing Boeing 737 MAX.
+By 2019, the A320neo had a 60% market share against the competing Boeing 737 MAX; in 2023, the Chinese designed Comac C919 joined these two as another direct competitor.

-As of October 2025, a total of 8,689 A320neo family aircraft had been ordered by more than 130 customers, of which 2,608 aircraft had been delivered.
-The global A320neo fleet had completed more than 5.51 million flights over 11 million block hours with one hull loss being an airport-safety related or non-aeronautical accident.
+As of October 2025, a total of 11,366 A320neo family aircraft had been ordered by more than 130 customers, of which 4,221 aircraft had been delivered.
+The global A320neo fleet had completed more than 7.35 million flights over 14.67 million block hours with one hull loss being an airport-safety related accident.

 Development

 In 2006 Airbus started the A320 Enhanced (A320E) programme as a series of improvements targeting a 4–5% efficiency gain with large winglets (2%), aerodynamic refinements (1%), weight savings and a new aircraft cabin.

-At the time Airbus' Sales Chief John Leahy said "Who's going to roll over a fleet to a new generation aircraft for 5% better than an A320 today?
+At the time, Airbus' Sales Chief John Leahy said: "Who's going to roll over a fleet to a new generation aircraft for 5% better than an A320 today?
 Especially if another 10% improvement might be coming in the second half of the next decade based on new engine technology".

 Airbus launched the sharklet blended wingtip device during the November 2009 Dubai Airshow.
 The installation adds 200 kg but offers a 3.5% fuel burn reduction on flights over 2,800 km.